k-sae/ign-reviews-Analysis/README.md

 10      20m
 9       15m
 ```
- - ``in this example: `10` had an average of 20 million sold copy  ``
+ - ``in this example 10 had an average of 20 mil sold copy  ``
- - ``this means that the score had an high impact on the sales proccess``
+ ``then the score had an high impact on the sales proccess``

-- we will use the output file resulted from this first process as an input dataset for the next step
+- we will use the output file resulted from this first process as our dataset for the next step

 - this time i will use the mapper and reducer from the ``analyzer`` package
 ```